immobiliare/Glider/README.md

 ]
 ```

-Manifest also includes third-party packages for additional transports, like ELK or Sentry.
+Manifest also includes third-party packages for other transports, like ELK or Sentry.
-The Glider core SDK is `Glider` package.
+The Glider core SDK is the `Glider` package.

 ## CocoaPods